As Hurricane Dorian continues moving, both Carolinas declare states of emergency

 CHARLOTTE, N.C. — Here's the latest on Hurricane Dorian

+First Warn chief meteorologist Brad Panovich thinks the biggest concerns for the Carolinas will be storm surge and flooding along the coast.
+Charlotte has about a 15% chance of seeing tropical-storm-force winds as Dorian moves north, Panovich says.

+The high risk along the coast could result in 4-7 feet of storm surge, up to 10 inches of rain and 50-75 mph winds as the storm churns north.

-Dorian is moving toward the west near 8 miles per hour, according to the National Hurricane Center.
-A slower westward motion is expected to continue for a day or two, followed by a gradual turn toward the northwest.
+Dorian is crawling toward the west at only 1 mile per hour, according to the National Hurricane Center.
+Slower westward to west-northwestward motions are expected to continue for a day or two, followed by a gradual turn toward the northwest.

-The core is expected to move near or over parts of the northwestern Bahamas Sunday, then closer to the Florida east coast late Monday through Tuesday.
+Currently, the core is expected to continue to pound Great Abaco and Grand Bahama islands overnight and through much of Monday.
+The hurricane is expected to move 'dangerously close' to Florida east coast late Monday through Wednesday evening.

+There is an increasing likelihood of strong winds and dangerous storm surge along the Carolina coasts as well as the Georgia coast later in the week.

 Later on Saturday, the city of Charleston declared a state of emergency as well, to ensure the city is fully prepared for emergency operations.
 The Municipal Emergency Operations Center will be activated Sunday at 8 a.m. and will remain open as needed throughout the storm.

-It looks like Dorian will ride off the Florida coast and turn up along the South Carolina coast by late Wednesday into Thursday as a Category 3 hurricane, according to the National Hurricane Center.

-The storm is moving west at 8 mph.
-It is 255 miles east of West Palm Beach, Florida.

-While some fluctuations in intensity are completely likely, Dorian is expected to stay a powerful hurricane over the next few days, according to the NHC.
+The National Hurricane Center said slow weakening is forecast, but fluctuations in intensity could occur over the next couple of days.
+Nevertheless, Dorian is expected to stay a powerful hurricane over the next few days, according to the NHC.

-A Hurricane Warning is in effect for Northwestern Bahamas, excluding Andros Island -- a Hurricane Watch is in effect for Andros Island.
+A Hurricane Warning is in effect for Northwestern Bahamas excluding Andros Island, as well as from Jupiter Inlet to the Volusia/Brevard County Line.

+A Hurricane Watch is in effect for Volusia/Brevard County Line to the Mouth of the St. Mary's River, North of Deerfield Beach to Jupiter Inlet, and Andros Island.

-A Tropical Storm Watch is in effect for Deerfield Beach to Sebastian Inlet.
+A Tropical Storm Warning is in effect for North of Deerfield Beach to Jupiter Inlet, and a Tropical Storm Watch is in effect for North of Golden Beach to Deerfield Beach and Lake Okeechobee.

-On this track, the core of Dorian should move over the Atlantic well north of the southeastern and central Bahamas Friday night and Saturday, be near or over the northwestern Bahamas on Sunday, and be near the Florida east coast late Monday.
+A Storm Surge Warning was issued from Lantana to the Volusia/Brevard County Line, and a Storm Surge Watch was issued from the Volusia/Brevard County Line to the Mouth of the St. Mary's River, as well as from North of Deerfield Beach to Lantana.

 The core of Dorian is expected to be near or over part of the northwestern Bahamas on Sunday, then move closer to the Florida east coast late Monday through Tuesday.